I. Basic provisions

 - All presentation of goods placed in the online shop is of an informative nature and the Seller is not obliged to enter into a purchase contract regarding these goods.

 - The online shop states all information on the costs associated with the packaging and delivery of goods.
-The information on costs associated with the packaging and delivery of goods listed in the online shop is valid only if the goods are delivered within the territory of the Czech Republic.
+The information on costs associated with the packaging and delivery of goods listed in the online shop is valid only if the goods are delivered within the territory of the defined EU countries.

 - Any discounts on the purchase price of the goods cannot be combined with other discounts, unless otherwise agreed between the Seller and the Buyer.